dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/ensure-created.md

 dbContext.Database.EnsureDeleted();
 ```

+## EnsureCreated

-The EnsureCreated method will create the database if it doesn't exist and initialize the database schema.
+EnsureCreated will create the database if it doesn't exist and initialize the database schema.
 If any tables exist (including tables for another DbContext class), the schema won't be initialized.

 ``` csharp
 // Create the database if it doesn't exist